awisus/Refugee-Aid/README.md

 Usage
 --
 These files make up an Android Studio project.
-So just download and import to your IDE or check out from VCS.
+So just download and open or check out from VCS in your IDE.

 License
 --